Representation theorems for dynamic convex risk measures: Introduction

 Convex and coherent DRMs are two fundamental classes of risk measures.
 The main objective of this paper is to study the representation problem (\ref{1.1}) for convex (resp. coherent) DRMs under the following domination condition:

 where ${\cal{E}}^{\mu,\nu}$ is the $g$-expectation defined by the BSDE with generator $\mu|z|+\nu|z|^2, \mu\geq0, \nu\geq0$.
 Since $\rho_t(0)=0$ and ${\cal{E}}^{-\mu,0}[\cdot|{\cal{F}}_t]=-{\cal{E}}^{\mu,0}[-\cdot|{\cal{F}}_t]$, it follows that (\ref{1.2}) implies ${\cal{E}}^{-\mu,0}[-\xi|{\cal{F}}_t]\leq\rho_t(\xi)\leq{\cal{E}}^{\mu,0}[-\xi|{\cal{F}}_t]$.
-Thus, (\ref{1.2}) is a special case of (\ref{1.3}) on $\mathcal{L}^{\exp}_T$.
-For convex (resp. coherent) DRMs, we proved that under (\ref{1.3}), (\ref{1.1}) holds for $\mathcal{L}^{\exp}_T$ (resp. $L^2(\mathcal{F}_T)$), and a generator $g$ which is convex (resp. sublinear) in the variable $z$ and has a quadratic (resp. linear) growth (see Theorem \ref{rmt} and Corollary \ref{rmt2}).
-Compared to the works of \cite{HM} and \cite{Zheng24}, our result holds for unbounded terminal variables and does not require that $\rho$ has independent increments or satisfies additional convergence properties.
-Our proof employs the domination method introduced by \cite{CH} in the Lipschitz case.
-However, since the crucial $L^2$-estimates and $L^2$-convergence established in \cite{CH} are generally not true in the non-Lipschitz cases, it is really not easy to study Problem (1.1) by the domination method in such cases, especially the quadratic growth case.
-New domination conditions need to be found and some new techniques have to be developed (see \cite{HM, Zheng18, Zheng24}).
-We apply the convexity of convex DRMs to obtain a $\theta$-domination property.
-This is then used to derive a crucial convergence property for convex DRMs (see Proposition \ref{rmp2}(i)).
-By combining this convergence, an exponential transformation and localization techniques, we establish a Doob-Meyer decomposition for a $\rho$-supermartingale with the special structure: $Y_t+zB_t$ ($Y_t$ is bounded).
-This decomposition, together with the convergence result mentioned above, help us complete the proof.
-Delbaen et al. \cite{DH} showed that BSDEs with superquadratic growth and bounded terminal variables are generally ill-posed, this implies that it is generally impossible to represent DRMs on $L^\infty({\cal{F}}_T)$ via superquadratic $g$-expectations.
-We note that \cite{Zheng24} provided an alternative method for Problem (\ref{1.1}) in the multi-dimensional case, but it requires that $\rho$ has independent increments and satisfies certain convergence properties.
+Thus, (\ref{1.2}) is a special case of (\ref{1.3}).
+For convex (resp. coherent) DRMs, we prove that under (\ref{1.3}), (\ref{1.1}) holds on $\mathcal{L}^{\exp}_T$ (resp. $L^2(\mathcal{F}_T)$) for a generator $g$ which is convex (resp. sublinear) in the variable $z$ and has a quadratic (resp. linear) growth (see Theorem \ref{rmt} and Corollary \ref{rmt2}).
+Compared to the works of \cite{HM} and \cite{Zheng24}, our result holds for unbounded terminal variables and does not require $\rho$ to have independent increments or satisfy additional convergence properties, and (\ref{1.3}) seems to be easier to verify for convex DRMs in applications.
+Our proof follows the domination idea developed by \cite{CH} in the Lipschitz case.
+However, since some results that are crucial in the proof of the representation theorem in \cite{CH} generally fail to hold in non-Lipschitz settings, applying the domination argument in such cases, particularly the quadratic growth case, is really not easy.
+New domination conditions need to be found, and new strategies and techniques have to be developed, as seen in \cite{HM, Zheng18, Zheng24}.
+Inspired by the well-posedness results for quadratic BSDEs in Briand and Hu \cite{BH08} and Fan et al. \cite{FHT20}, we use the convexity property to obtain a $\theta$-domination for convex DRMs.
+This is then used to derive a crucial convergence property of convex DRMs.
+Combining this convergence, an exponential transformation and localization techniques, we establish a Doob-Meyer decomposition for a $\rho$-supermartingale with the special structure: $Y_t+z\cdot B_t$, where $Y_t$ is bounded.
+This decomposition, together with the aforementioned convergence result, enables us to complete the proof.